qrti/backLight/README.md

 <br>

 ## Summary
 A mechanical rotary encoder allows smooth dimming of a LED-Strip, pressing the wheel switches between off-mid-max brightness.
 The raster of the encoder gives a nice haptic feeling when rolling the wheel.
 Encoder, wheel and switch originate from a mouse.
-The assembler source contains robust encoder routines for leveling switch bouncing.
+The assembler source contains robust encoder routines to compensate switch bouncing.

 <br>